bhklab/handbook/docs/grants/Identifying_Suitable_Grants.md

 - Initiatives
 - Prizes

 Note: Check with your PI if you are unsure of which program to apply for.
-If you have access to UHN email, you can also track emails from **research-community-news-bounces@uhnresearch.ca**.
+If you have access to UHN email, you can also track emails from **<research-community-news-bounces@uhnresearch.ca>**.

 Applying for funding - [List of current funding opportunities](https://www.researchnet-recherchenet.ca/rnr16/search.do?fodAgency=CIHR&fodLanguage=E&all=1&search=true&org=CIHR&sort=program&masterList=true&view=currentOpps)

+!!! note
-Note: Benjamin will have an account on ResearchNet.
+    Benjamin will have an account on ResearchNet.
 Your PI can add you as delegate on the application.
 Final submission can be done only by the NPI.
-Please reach out directly to Benjamin or contact Sisira at sisira.nair@uhn.ca for questions regarding submission portal for the lab.
+Please reach out directly to Benjamin or contact Sisira at <sisira.nair@uhn.ca> for questions regarding submission portal for the lab.

 ### Genome Canada (GAPP)